adamci/guides/gmail-transfer-guide-mac.md

 [link](https://github.com/jay0lee/got-your-back/releases).
 It should look something like `gyb-1.0-macos.tar.xz`.

-Open terminal.app and change to the directory that contains the download with the following command:
+Open terminal.app, and &#8212; starting with `cd` &#8212; type the following to change to the directory that contains the download:
 ```
 $ cd ~/Downloads
 ```